File Type Group Editor

 - The File Type icon will appear in the Finder for files created by the app

-To learn more about how macOS uses UTIs, refer to these Apple documentation topics:
+To learn more about how macOS and iOS use UTIs, refer to these Apple documentation topics:

 - Uniform Type Identifiers